 -

-In early 31BCE, Antony and Cleopatra move to Greece.
+In early 31BCE, Antony and Cleopatra moved to Greece.
 While they were wintering, Agrippa, Octavian's general excellent at warfare, isolated the both.
 Agrippa managed to grasp some resources, crews, and ships.
 Antony and Cleopatra escaped from the isolation, however Octavian got in charge of the east.

 -

-From Agrippa's isolation, Antony and Cleopatra was stuck, Agrippa with control over the sea and Octavian over the land.
+From Agrippa's isolation, Antony and Cleopatra were stuck, Agrippa with control over the sea and Octavian over the land.
 On the 2nd of September, in an attempt to escape and break the line formed by Agrippa, Antony moved the fleet to the Ionian Sea.
 At noon, a strong wind blew and he launched ships at Agrippa.
 In turn, part of Agrippa's crew, Liburnians, dodged Antony's ancient war ships, his quinqueremes.
-Using the harpax, Agrippa sank 15 ships.
+Using the harpax, Agrippa sank 15 of Antony's ships.

 -